way2verify/Way2Verify/README.md

 # Usage :

-By calling library's method "Way2VerifyLib.initialize(Context context, String token,int YOUR_LOGO,String "YOUR_THEME_COLOR", String "YOUR_TEXT_COLOR");"
-in your appliction where you want to verify the user mobile number with OTP.
+To open Mobile verification Screen, place below code in your application where ever you need

      Way2VerifyLib.initialize(YOUR_CONTEXT,"YOUR_TOKEN","YOUR_LOGO","YOUR_THEME_COLOR","YOUR_TEXT_COLOR");

-     here YOUR_CONTEXT is your application context
+      YOUR_CONTEXT is your application context

-     here YOUR_TOKEN is your registered application token from http://way2verify.com
+      YOUR_TOKEN is your registered application token from http://way2verify.com

-     here YOUR_LOGO is the Image resource id, you want to display in login screen(Ex: R.mipmap.ic_launcher).
+      YOUR_LOGO is the Image resource id, you want to display in login screen(Ex: R.mipmap.ic_launcher).

-     here YOUR_THEME_COLOR is your application theme color(Ex: "#e35657").
+      YOUR_THEME_COLOR is your application theme color(Ex: "#e35657").

-     here YOUR_TEXT_COLOR is the text color you need to display on button text(Ex: "#ffffff").
+      YOUR_TEXT_COLOR is the text color you need to display on button text(Ex: "#ffffff").